 Examination of mental disorders as classified by the medical model, including schizophrenia and other psychotic disorders, mood disorders, anxiety disorders, dissociative disorders, disorders of childhood, eating disorders, and personality disorders.
 Critical analysis of the principles and philosophy of the medical model, as well as the physiological underpinnings of certain disorders.
 Alternative views for the conceptualization of mental disorders explored.
-Prerequisite: Psychology 101.
+Prerequisite: Psychology 101 or department chair permission.